Josh Donaldson Player Props: Yankees vs. Mariners

-On Tuesday, Josh Donaldson (.138 batting average in his past 10 games, with three home runs, five walks and four RBI) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 7:05 PM ET.
+The New York Yankees, including Josh Donaldson (hitting .103 in his past 10 games, with two home runs, four walks and three RBI), battle starter Luis Castillo and the Seattle Mariners at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Red Sox.
+He had a hitless showing in his previous game (0-for-3) against the Mariners.

 Josh Donaldson Game Info & Props vs. the Mariners